gmiaslab/ClassificaIO/README.md

+## Please note that ClassificaIO is no longer under active development.
+The last stable version was provided under Python 3.6.

 # ClassificaIO
 This repository contains ClassificaIO, a Python package that provides a graphical user interface (GUI) for machine learning algorithms from scikit-learn.
 For more information, see the accompanying [research paper](https://www.biorxiv.org/content/biorxiv/early/2018/10/25/240184.full.pdf).